‘Vanderpump Rules’ Stassi Schroeder Shares Heartfelt Message For Kristen Doute

 Stassi Schroeder and Patrick Meagher were fine with sharing their relationship on social media, but when it came to appearing on the show, Meagher was against the idea and wasn’t so much as talked about until Season 4 when he and Schroeder began experiencing relationship hardships.

-After a rough several months, Stassi Schroeder and Kristen Doute began talking to one another once again and during Season 4, after Schroeder was seen admitting to struggling within her relationship with Meagher, the two women began living together at Doute’s apartment in Los Angeles.
+After a rough several months, Stassi Schroeder and Kristen Doute began talking to one another once again, and during Season 4, after Schroeder was seen admitting to struggling within her relationship with Meagher, the two women began living together at Doute’s apartment in Los Angeles.
 Shortly thereafter, Schroeder’s relationship with Meagher came to an end.

 As fans have seen on Vanderpump Rules Season 5, Stassi Schroeder struggled with her breakup from Meagher and was often seen heartbroken over their split.

-Prior to Stassi Schroeder’s recent post about her friendship with Kristen Doute, Doute spoke out about the time they spent apart.
+Before Stassi Schroeder’s recent post about her friendship with Kristen Doute, Doute spoke out about the time they spent apart.

 “I gave [Stassi Schroeder] the space that she needed.
 It took us about a year and a half to even start talking again, and little-by-little I started reaching out,” Doute explained to AOL at the end of last year.
 “It made me nervous, but I was willing to accept a rejection if that’s the way she wanted to go with it.
 I didn’t want to go with her thinking that I didn’t care enough to try.
 It definitely took some time, and we started talking little-by- little a couple of years ago, eventually when she was able to really get over Jax and not care about him anymore and become self-aware in her own place, she was able to then forgive me.
 It took time to rebuild that trust, and I tried really hard to prove to her that I was a changed person that she could trust.
 I’m really grateful that it worked out.”